LanganChristopher/project4/README.md

 ## Recommendations

 Moving forward, we would be interested in analyzing other economic metrics that may be more impacted by the occurrence of a natural disaster.
 We would probably not study wage data again for this problem.
-We probably would look further into the potential impact on unemployment from natural disasters by looking at other instances of disasters and expanding the duration of the timee series data.
-Some other metrics that we would be curious to look into would be daily sales data and insurance claims, because we feel that these might be more responsive to sudden shocks to the system as compared to wages.
+We probably would look further into the potential impact on unemployment from natural disasters by looking at other instances of disasters and expanding the duration of the time series data.
+Some other metrics that we would be curious to look into would be daily sales data and insurance claims because we feel that they might be more responsive to sudden shocks to the system as compared to wages.
 In any case, we would recommend acquiring significantly more data than we did in order to improve the time series modeling.
 Since we were modeling with a seasonal difference of one year, and since we only collected six years of data, we only considered 5 years of data, which is not enough to build a quality time series model.

 Additionally, if we had more time, we would have developed a methodology for making a quantitative estimate of the impact of a disaster.
 As it was, our data did not show enough of an out-of-the-norm-response to the occurrence of a disaster to conclude that there was any impact due to the disaster.
 At the same time, the ultimate goal of this project was to be able to estimate the economic impact of a disaster, so we eventually want to be able to make a quantitative measurement of the impact.
-In order to facillitate this, we need to collect more data, explore more economic metrics, and analyze more disasters.
+In order to facilitate this, we need to collect more data, explore more economic metrics, and analyze more disasters.

 *A link to our presentation can be found here: https://prezi.com/view/4gXbgpUtN7HvtMc7oABo/*